Athletics-Tigers game suspended in 7th with A’s up 5-3

 Oakland rallied with three in the third.
 Marcus Semien hit an RBI triple and scored on Chad Pinder’s sacrifice fly.
 Piscotty added a run-scoring single.

-Nicholas Castellanos tied it in the bottom of the inning with solo homer.
+Nicholas Castellanos tied it in the bottom of the inning with a solo homer.

 TRAINER’S ROOM